-Inside: When a pile of tomatoes are ready to be worked with, it is so important to know how to peel tomatoes quickly and effieciently.
+When a pile of tomatoes is ready to be worked with, it is so important to know how to peel tomatoes quickly and efficiently.
 Here are 6 different ways to get that peel off those tomatoes!

 Confession: One year I didn’t peel my tomatoes…it seemed like an impossible job with so many tomatoes piled on the counter.
 I was running out of time and I didn’t want them to spoil.
 So I canned them.